Charles G. DeWitt: Later career

+Death and burial

 DeWitt committed suicide on board a steamboat in Newburgh, New York on April 12, 1839, and is interred in the Dutch Reformed Cemetery in Hurley, New York.

 Family life

 DeWitt's father Gerrit DeWitt was a miller, and his grandfather Charles DeWitt was a delegate to the Continental Congress.
 His great-nephew Henry Richard DeWitt was a New York state assemblyman.